Indivisibility and uniform computational strength: The rational numbers

-\thref{QperpCN} and its corollaries show that $\Ind\Q$ is uniformly rather weak, but it is not too easy to solve either.
-In particular, first of all, it is not limit computable.
-Limit computability of a problem can be characterized as Weihrauch reducibility to $\lim$, and we have
+\thref{QperpCN} and its corollaries show that $\Ind{\Q}$ is uniformly rather weak, but in a sense it is not too easy to solve either, in that it cannot be solved by any problem having a c.e.\ approximation in the following sense.
+Let $\Phi$ be a universal functional.